Donors and Partners

 Major

-Verizon is a Leadership Sponsor of the Smithsonian's "Shared Future: Reckoning with Our Racial Past" initiative.
-Over the course of five years, Verizon will support high fidelity, 3D scanning of collections and artifacts, along with the creation of new "digital experiences" that bring history and culture to life regardless of where the viewer is.
+Verizon is a Leadership Sponsor of the Smithsonian's "Our Shared Future: Reckoning With Our Racial Past" initiative.
+Verizon’s support enables high fidelity, 3D scanning of collections and artifacts, and the creation of digital experiences that bring history and culture to life for audiences everywhere.